bufbuild-ru/docs/docs/cli/quickstart/index.md

 # Buf CLI quickstart

-The Buf CLI is the ultimate tool for modern, fast, and efficient Protobuf API management.
-With features like formatting, linting, breaking change detection, and code generation, Buf offers a comprehensive solution for Protobuf development and maintenance.
-Buf integrates seamlessly with your existing workflow, so you can focus on what matters most: writing great APIs.
-Whether you are working with a small, focused project or a massive, complex system, Buf is the perfect choice.
-In the next 10 minutes, you'll learn how to use the Buf CLI to easily build, lint, format and generate code for your project.
+The Buf CLI is your Swiss army knife for working with Protobuf files.
+In this quickstart, you'll learn to:

+1. Configure your workspace and module with a `buf.yaml` file.
+2. Generate code stubs so you can integrate with your API.
+3. Lint your Protobuf files to catch errors and ensure they follow best practices.
+4. Detect breaking changes to maintain backward compatibility.
+5. Implement a server that uses your generated code and call your API.

 ## Prerequisites